Los Chamos

-Los Chamos were a famous Venezuelan boy band formed in Caracas, Venezuela in 1981 to rival Menudo's success.
-Los Chamos were made up of six members and released their first album "Los Chamos-El Soldadito" sponsored by channel 8 of Venezuelan National TV.
+Los Chamos were a Venezuelan boy band formed in Caracas in 1981 to rival Menudo's success.
+Los Chamos were made up of six members and released their first album, Los Chamos-El Soldadito, sponsored by channel 8 of Venezuelan National TV.

-In 1982, they released their second album called "Siempre Te Amare", which spanned the international hit, Canta Chamo.That album went Gold and Platinum in many Latin American countries.
+In 1982, they released their second album called Siempre Te Amaré, which spanned the international hit “Canta Chamo”.
+That album went Gold and Platinum in many Latin American countries.

 That hit led them to sing at Mexico's Estadio Azteca, among other big venues in Latin America.

-In 1983 they released a third hit album called "Tu Como Yo" produced by famous singer and composer Rudy La'Scala.
+In 1983 they released a third hit album called Tú Como Yo produced by famous singer and composer Rudy LaScala.